OpenWave-GW/OpenWave-2KE/README.md

 ------------
 Currently OpenWave-2KE may be executed on Windows XP/7/8 32 or 64 bits OS.
 You have to download and install the USB driver(dso_vpo V1.08) from [www.gwinstek.com](http://www.gwinstek.com) or [here](/USB driver/dso_vpo_v108.zip) when the first connection with GDS-2000E.

 Please unzip the [OpenWave-2KE V1.01.zip](/Released/OpenWave-2KE V1.01.zip) and find the OpenWave-2KE.exe in the folder.
 OpenWave-2KE.exe can be executed directly without installation.
+Please be noticed that the path name and folder name can't be double-byte characters.

 The OpenWave-2KE source code can also be executed on Ubuntu 32 bits Linux OS or Raspbian OS(on Raspberry Pi 2).
 The USB driver is not required in this environment.